lena-larionova/docs.konghq.com/app/gateway/2.6.x/index.md

 {{site.base_gateway}} is available in the following modes:

 **Kong Gateway (OSS)**: an open-source package containing the basic API gateway functionality and open-source plugins.
-You can manage the open-source gateway with Kong's Admin API or with declarative configuration.
+You can manage the open-source Gateway with Kong's Admin API or with declarative configuration.

 **Kong Gateway** (available in